As someone who has to create videos, podcasts, and other articles on a weekly schedule, procrastination is my number one enemy.

 Procrastination is a familiar foe to every student as well.
 Whether it’s that 10-page research paper that you wait to write until 12 hours (or 4…or 1) before it’s due or that exam you meant to start studying for a week ago, we’ve all had that moment when procrastination made our lives really unpleasant.

 There are lots of ways to combat procrastination: planning ahead, starting work long before it’s due, or even taking on fewer commitments are all options you should consider.
 The most effective technique for me, however, has been the Pomodoro Technique.

 The Pomodoro Technique is a time management philosophy developed by Francesco Cirillo.
-It’s based on working in 25-minute intervals and using a timer to keep yourself accountable (more on this in a moment).
+It’s based on working in 25-minute intervals and using a timer to keep yourself accountable.
 The name comes from the Italian word for “tomato” (the kitchen timer that Cirillo first used was shaped like a tomato).

 You don’t have to know Italian or even like tomatoes to use the technique.
 It’s helpful for breaking out of the grips of procrastination no matter the project.
 In today’s post, we’re going to break down everything you need to know to use the Pomodoro Technique to conquer procrastination and get back to work!